This article may contain compensated links. See our full disclosure here

 An important Anglo Saxon burial ship

-The most famous relic collected during the excavation is the iconic and fabulously ornate helmet crafted from gold and precious stones.
+Among the treasures found, the most famous item is the iconic and fabulously ornate helmet crafted from gold and precious stones.
 The helmet is world famous and is known simply as ‘the Sutton Hoo helmet’.

-Examining these items discovered at Sutton Hoo has enabled historians to gather vital clues about life in Anglo-Saxon times.
+Examining the items discovered at Sutton Hoo has enabled historians to gather vital clues about life in Anglo-Saxon times.

 Exploring the Sutton Hoo site

 We visited Sutton Hoo on an overcast spring day.
-The site is found among the rural pastures and beautiful heathland of Suffolk and was covered with daffodils and bluebells when we visited.
+The site is found among the rural pastures and beautiful heathland of Suffolk and was covered with daffodils and bluebells.

-Our first point of call was the Exhibition Hall where we learnt all about the excavation and history of the site at Sutton Hoo.
+Our first point of call was the Exhibition Hall where we learnt all about the excavation and history of the site.
 We found the displays interesting and they provided great insight into life in Anglo-Saxon times and the reasons for building the burial mounds.

 The centrepiece of the hall is a replica of the ship burial chamber complete with furnishings, weaponry and ceremonial jewels giving you a sense of pageantry and symbolism of the original burial.